DodgerKerfuffle/kerf-bot/README.txt

-Simple bot for solving dates in Karuta
+Simple bot for solving dates in Karuta + new features to come